-- a.
+a.
 The replay official and their crew shall review every play of a game.
-The replay official may stop a game at any time before the ball is next legally put in play (Exception: Rule 12-3-6-d) whenever they believe that: - 1.
-There is reasonable evidence to believe an error was made in the initial on-field ruling. - 2.
-The play is reviewable.
+The replay official may stop a game at any time before the ball is next legally put in play (Exception: Rule 12-3-6-e) whenever they believe that: